vanagnostos/vuejs-php-ffmpeg-mvp/README.md

  - run "composer install"
  - run "composer serve" to test it using PHP's built-in server
  - run "composer unit-test" to execute the unit tests

+### Data preprocessing

+ - raw data is stored in backend/data/raw/[conversation id]
+ - parsed data is stored in backend/data/parsed/[conversation id]
+ - to convert raw files into processed data, cd to ./backend directory and run "php -f cron/consumer.php"

 ### Frontend